Scifabric/pybossa/README.md

 ## 5. Debugging With Vagrant
 While locally developing on PyBossa, chances are that you will [use Vagrant to run and test your code](http://docs.pybossa.com/en/latest/vagrant_pybossa.html#setting-up-pybossa-with-vagrant) because it's fast and easy and spares you having to go through hosting configurations.

-Using the debugger with Vagrant may not be as straightfoward as it will seems in retrospect, so this section is dedicated to explaining how to configure the debugger with PyCharm (Tested on PyCharm Pro 2016.1).
+Using the debugger with Vagrant may not be as straightfoward as it will seem in retrospect, so this section is dedicated to explaining how to configure the debugger with PyCharm (Tested on PyCharm Pro 2016.1).
 These instructions are basically a copy and paste of [this StackOverflow post](http://stackoverflow.com/questions/27166855/using-pycharm-professional-and-vagrant-how-do-i-run-a-django-server).

 First, make sure you enable debug mode by opening and editing settings_local.py so that `DEBUG = True`.